alaignelet/python-rest/README.md

 ### / statistics
 #### GET:
-* stat = 1: total number of files in that folder
+* stat = total_number_files: total number of files in that folder
-* stat = 2: average number of alphanumeric characters per text file (and standard deviation) in that folder
+* stat = average_number_char: average number of alphanumeric characters per text file (and standard deviation) in that folder
-* stat = 3: average word length (and standard deviation) in that folder
+* stat = average_word_length: average word length (and standard deviation) in that folder
-* stat = 4: total number of bytes stored in that folder
+* stat = total_number_bytes: total number of bytes stored in that folder

 ## Example